sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 ## Settings

-- **Block Explorer**: You can choose your preferred block explorer.
+- **Block explorer**: You can choose your preferred block explorer.
 The block height stamp will be inserted as a Markdown link to corresponding block in the selected block explorer.

 ## Installation